adnanel/mipsy/README.md

 # Hazard detection

-Currently, hazards are detected and avoided by stalling the pipeline.
+Currently, hazards are detected and avoided by stalling the pipeline, even though the pictured architecture obviously doesn't have the required components to supports this.
+This is done in a hack-ish way through code to avoid making the architecture more complicated for beginners, while still giving correct results.
+It is planned to make this toggleable in case anyone wants to intentionally simulate the ill effects hazards have on the pipeline.

 # Input files